shengjiex98/microbit-docs/setup-sdk.md

 1. Import the `microbit_leds` example as a makefile project
 2. Click in menu: `Run -> Debug Configurations`
 3. Create a new `GDB Openocd Debugging` configuration
-   1. in the "Main" tab, set "C/C++ Application" to `[PROJECTDIR]/blessed-devel/examples/microbit_leds/build/timing-example.out` (replace `[PROJECTDIR]` by an absolute path to your project).
+   1. in the "Main" tab, set "C/C++ Application" to `[PROJECTDIR]/blessed-lab/examples/microbit_leds/build/timing-example.out` (replace `[PROJECTDIR]` by an absolute path to your project).
 Click "Apply".
    2. in the "Debugger" tab, set the executable path to `/usr/local/bin/openocd` and the actual executable to `/usr/local/bin/openocd`.
    3. in the "Config options" of the "Debugger" tab, insert `-f interface/cmsis-dap.cfg -f target/nrf52.cfg`
    4. under "GDB client setup", set "Executable name" and "Actual executable" both to `/usr/bin/gdb-multiarch`.
 Click "Apply"
 4. Click "Debug"
-   1. To view compiled assembly code, click in menu `Window -> Show -> Disassembly`.
+   1. To view compiled assembly code, click in menu `Window -> Show View -> Disassembly`.

 ## Appendix